VikParuchuri/surya/README.md

 If OCR isn't working properly:

-- If the lines aren't detected properly, try increasing resolution of the image if the width is below `896px`, and vice versa.
-Very high width images don't work well with the detector.
+- Try increasing resolution of the image so the text is bigger.
+If the resolution is already very high, try decreasing it to no more than a `2048px` width.
+- Preprocessing the image (binarizing, deskewing, etc) can help with very old/blurry images.
 - You can adjust `DETECTOR_BLANK_THRESHOLD` and `DETECTOR_TEXT_THRESHOLD` if you don't get good results.  `DETECTOR_BLANK_THRESHOLD` controls the space between lines - any prediction below this number will be considered blank space.  `DETECTOR_TEXT_THRESHOLD` controls how text is joined - any number above this is considered text.  `DETECTOR_TEXT_THRESHOLD` should always be higher than `DETECTOR_BLANK_THRESHOLD`, and both should be in the 0-1 range.
 Looking at the heatmap from the debug output of the detector can tell you how to adjust these (if you see faint things that look like boxes, lower the thresholds, and if you see bboxes being joined together, raise the thresholds).